pmansour/interview-guidance/structured-interview-format.md

 **Don't**:
 - Panic if you're behind schedule.
 Instead, work with your interviewer to prioritize the most important parts of the problem and skip others.
-- Entertain black-or-white thinking.
-You don't need to implement the optimal solution to get an offer; you only need to convince your interviewer that you can problem solve and code.
+- Entertain black-or-white thinking (e.g. "if I don't get the optimal solution I won't get an offer").